-Trusts exempt under section 501(a), which otherwise would be subject to subchapter J (estates, trusts, etc.), are taxed at trust rates.
+Trusts exempt under section 501(a). which otherwise would be subject to subchapter J (estates, trusts, etc.), are taxed at trust rates.
 This rule also applies to employees' trusts that qualify under section 401(a).
-Most trusts figure the tax on the amount on line 34 using the Tax Rate Schedule for Trusts, later.
+Most trusts figure the tax on the unrelated business taxable income amount on line 34 using the Tax Rate Schedule for Trusts, later.
 If the tax rate schedule is used, enter the tax on line 36 and check the "tax rate schedule" box on line 36.
-If the trust is eligible for the rates on net capital gains and qualified dividends, complete Schedule D (Form 1041) and enter the tax from Schedule D (Form 1041), line 36.
+If the trust is eligible for the rates on net capital gains and qualified dividends, complete Schedule D (Form 1041) and enter on line 36 the tax from Schedule D (Form 1041).
 Check the "Schedule D" box on line 36 and attach Schedule D (Form 1041) to Form 990-T.